captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 What happened, Henry?
+---
+## JOHN:
 What’s wrong?
 ---
 ## HENRY:
+Last night he was—
+--
-Last night he was—he was right there.
+he was right there.
 ---
 ## JOHN:
 Henry.